-Tana Toraja is one of the most interesting places I have ever visited.
-Located in the highlands of Sulawesi, Toraja is one of the jewels of Sulawesi.
-However, for all the great things I have to say about Toraja I faced a problem; there is simply not enough useful travel information about Tana Toraja online.
+Tana Toraja is one of the most interesting places I have visited.
+Located in the highlands of Sulawesi.
+However, for all the nice things I have to say about Toraja I faced a problem; there is simply not enough useful travel information about Tana Toraja online.

 To help you make the most of your trip to Toraja I created a short article that covers the essential information you need to know when visiting the region.
-The article covers how to get to Tana Toraja, where to stay in Tana Toraja, what to eat in Toraja and places to visit when you’re there.
+The article covers how to get to Tana Toraja, where to stay in Tana Toraja, where and what to eat in Toraja and the best places to visit when you’re there.
 Let’s get started.

 How to get to Tana Toraja